Conventional vs. Other Loans

 Also, if you live in a pricey area, the lower mortgage limits on an FHA loan may deter you from considering it as an option.

 It depends.
 A conventional loan may be the best option for you if you have good credit and have a nice down payment saved.
 With a conventional loan you also get more flexibility: depending on how much you choose to pay in down payment, you can secure lower interest rates and avoid paying extra each month in private mortgage insurance.
 To decide on the right loan fit, it’s best to shop rates and play with numbers on a mortgage calculator.
 A mortgage calculator can help you determine the amount you’ll need, figure out your monthly payments, and find the lowest interest rate.
+Then, you can speak with a hard loan lender like LendingHome to get expert advice on how to flip houses for a living.

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All calculations and information shown here are for illustrative purposes only.
 All third parties listed above are for demonstration purposes only and are not affiliated with LendingHome.
 All views and opinions expressed in this post belong to the individuals referenced.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.